jmignault/reformatter_t2j/README.md

 `set PATH=%PATH%;C:\Program Files\LibreOffice\program`

-On Windows, the directory parameter needs to be a full double-quoted path.

 The script requires Python 3 and uses only standard Python 3 libraries.
 It was developed and tested using Python 3.7.3.